ievamisk/movie-banner/README.md

 * Fully responsive
 * Created using HTML, CSS(SASS), JavaScript

+NOTE: I have used PT Sans font instead of Myriad Pro, because I could not find it for free :)

 ## Functionality
 * Swipe to scroll on mobile devices
 * Autoplay on desktop and tablet (stops when mouse enters)